Teel: Give college football programs option to schedule a spring or summer exhibition

 Replete with potential, the idea is superb and could even include August matchups.
-Unlike the NFL, college teams wouldn’t be obligated to stage these exhibitions, but here’s betting players, fans and television executives would embrace them, the latter two groups with their checkbooks.
+Unlike the NFL, college teams would not be obligated to stage these exhibitions, but here is betting players, fans and television executives would embrace them — the latter two groups with their checkbooks.

-Moreover, as TV networks and viewers, plus in-stadium spectators, demand more Power Five versus Power Five regular-season contests, spring and/or summer scrimmages could afford Group of Five and Championship Subdivision programs an avenue to continue competing against the Power Five.
+Moreover, as TV networks and viewers and in-stadium spectators demand more Power Five versus Power Five regular-season contests, spring and/or summer scrimmages could afford Group of Five and Championship Subdivision programs an avenue to continue competing against the Power Five.

 The paydays would decline, and the regular-season stakes would vanish, but the alternative could soon be minimal or no interaction with the Power Five.

 In Virginia, the pairings could be as easy as having the state’s five Bowl Subdivision teams rotate hosting the state’s five FCS teams.
-That’s Virginia Tech, Virginia, James Madison, Liberty and Old Dominion matching up with Richmond, William & Mary, VMI, Hampton and Norfolk State.
+That would have Virginia Tech, Virginia, James Madison, Liberty and Old Dominion matching up with Richmond, William & Mary, VMI, Hampton and Norfolk State.

 But this need not be limited to FBS-FCS encounters.

-In years they don’t play during the regular season, Virginia Tech-JMU, Liberty-ODU and JMU-Virginia would make appealing spring or August fare.
-The same holds for VMI-Richmond and W&M-VMI.
+In years they do not play during the regular season, Virginia Tech-JMU, Liberty-ODU and JMU-Virginia would make for appealing spring or August matchups.
+The same holds true for VMI-Richmond and W&M-VMI.

 State lines could be crossed as well, with exhibitions such as Virginia Tech-Appalachian State, JMU-Delaware and Virginia-East Carolina.

-Among coaches, this concept doesn’t have universal support.
+Among coaches, this concept does not have universal support.
 But again, no one would be obligated.

 “From a preparation standpoint, if it was a controlled scrimmage, I think it’s probably a pretty good idea in the spring,” Virginia Tech’s Brent Pry said, “where you have an opportunity to put all your from work from the spring into a final scrimmage against somebody else (to) get a better idea of what you have and where your weaknesses are.